Signs you could be dating a psychopath

 They intentionally set the stage for their partners to feel inferior, less than, and worthless.
 They convey (overtly or covertly) that they think little of their mate (“You’re stupid,” “too emotional,” “clingy,” “worthless”, “insecure,” “always holding on to the past,” “paranoid,” “crazy.”)

 • Several relationships

 There is a tendency toward many short-term intimate relationships.
-Individuals with psychopathy are often bored easily.
-This extends to becoming bored with people, regardless of the connection they should have with that individual.
-Therefore, it is not uncommon for someone with psychopathy to tire of one partner and immediately seek out another relationship.
+Individuals with psychopathy are very easily bored.
+They get ‘over’ you very quickly – even if they told you they can’t live without you yesterday.
+It is not uncommon for someone with psychopathy to tire of one partner and immediately seek out another relationship.
 There is often overlap between their mates.
 Many will juggle several partners simultaneously, often returning to mates they have thrown away in the past.
 Exes are typically “good friends” (code for controlled ex-partner who does not hold them accountable for the abuse) or “crazy” (code for an ex-partner they traumatized who wants closure, revenge, or to hold them accountable for the psychological harm they inflicted).

 • “It’s your fault – everything.”

 They have an immature response set to interpersonal problems and interactions (e.g., blame shifting/ deception).
 They are incapable of genuinely believing they are at fault for the relationship problems.

 • “Shhh … What she (he) doesn’t know won’t hurt her.” – Secrets

 They tell lies and keep secrets.
 They are very deceptive and manipulative, tending to withhold information that should never be concealed, reflecting poor morality (e.g., secret children, current marriage or mate, an identity that is not true).
 They lie, often by omission, however, there are also pure confabulations that are placed as baits to test their new partner’s empathy level (e.g., “I had cancer, but fought hard … I’m a survivor.”)